rubygems/guides/specification-reference.md

 <p>You can also use a custom license file along with your gemspec and specify a LicenseRef-&lt;idstring&gt;, where idstring is the name of the file containing the license text.</p>

-<p>You should specify a license for your gem so that people know how they are permitted to use it and any restrictions you&#39;re placing on it.
+<p>You should specify a license for your gem so that people know how they are permitted to use it and any restrictions you’re placing on it.
 Not specifying a license means all rights are reserved; others have no right to use the code for any purpose.</p>

 <p>You can set multiple licenses with <code>licenses=</code></p>